-These adjustments, available for progressive signals and for signals from a PC, ensure correspondence between the number of pixels making up the signal and the number of pixels that make up the projected image.
+These adjustment ensure correspondence between the number of pixels making up the signal and the number of pixels that make up the projected image.

 These parameters do not normally require adjustment because the system checks the input signal and automatically sets the most suitable values.
 If however the image is disturbed (loss of resolution between equidistant vertical bands or instability and lack of detail in thin vertical lines) it may help to ask the system to rerun the input signal analysis and set the best parameters by calling up the automatic adjustment function with A on the remote control or AUTO on the keypad.